The Trainscendence story

 You're closer than your map thinks.

-Trainscendence sits in a secret laneway behind 48 Easey Street, Collingwood.
-Maps will drop you on Easey Street — that's almost right.
-Walk one street north to Budd Street, look for the laneway, and follow it in.
-You'll know you're in the right place when you spot two trains on the rooftop.
+Trainscendence sits in a secret laneway behind 6/48 Easey Street, Collingwood.
+Maps will drop you on Easey Street outside Easey Burger restaurant — that’s almost right.
+Walk one street east to Budd Street, turn left and look for the laneway “Rolling Stock Laneway”, and follow it in.
+Enter through the Trainscendence archway on the left.

 Come and find us.